The Collapse of Iran’s Regime May Mark the End of Syria’s Role as an ‘Open Arena for Conflict’ - The Media Line

 Observers say the position marks a notable departure from the previous phase, when Syrian foreign policy was closely aligned with Tehran under the rule of Bashar Assad, and reflects a desire to move away from axis-based politics toward restoring Arab relations and broader regional engagement.

-This intervention left a deep imprint on Syrian society, particularly among broad segments of the population who view Iran as a central actor in military operations that targeted cities, neighborhoods, and residential areas.
-That perception helped shape a negative public attitude toward Tehran, one that hardened over time as humanitarian losses continued to mount.
+That intervention left a deep imprint on Syrian society, particularly among broad segments of the population who view Iran as a central actor in military operations that targeted cities, neighborhoods, and residential areas.
+This perception helped shape a negative public attitude toward Tehran, one that hardened over time as humanitarian losses continued to mount.

-Many Syrians viewed this withdrawal as the beginning of a new phase, particularly amid growing talk of rebalancing foreign relations and moving away from the sharp alignments that characterized the previous period.
+For many Syrians, this withdrawal marked the beginning of a new phase, particularly amid growing talk of rebalancing foreign relations and moving away from the sharp alignments that characterized the previous period.

 Give the gift of hope